cnio-bu/varca/README.md

 **samples.tsv**

-It lists all samples to be included in the run, the use of MuTect2 and its execution mode.
+It lists all samples to be included in the run, the group to which the samples belong, the use of MuTect2 and its execution mode.

 HaplotypeCaller will be executed for each sample in the `sample` column.
+The results of the samples from each `group` will be joined, and consequently, at the end, there will be one HaplotypeCaller result for each `group` defined in this file.

 To activate the execution of MuTect2 and set its execution mode, the `control` column is used.
 If control contains:

 - `-` MuTect2 is not executed for that sample.